 - The US dollar is strong, my buying power will go further.
 Sorry to say but most property is priced in USD.
 This makes things consistent if you are a US buyer but hard if you are not.
 There is a small leeway with negotiating but if you want your USD to go further you can buy from a developer that traditionally sells to Mexicans or the property is priced in pesos.
 Usually in the center of Playa property is priced in USD.

 - I want a house on the beach.
 Don’t we all!
-But there is a very limited supply and you should expect to pay over $1,000,000.
+But there is a very limited supply, and you should expect to pay over $1,000,000.
 Sorry to burst your dreams.
 But the good news is you might be able to live outside of Playa Del Carmen in another area on the beach.
+See our article and video here about beachfront property in the Riviera Maya.
 See our map and article of popular places expats like to move to.

 - Kitchen not included.
 Some of the planned communities called fraccionamientos will deliver a basic concrete box of a house.
 The models are fully furnished complete with kitchen counters and closets.
 But you often have to add those things to the base price.
 When you tour model houses you have to be clear to ask what is included.

 - I want a to buy a fixer upper.
 What was a popular way to get a cheap house in other countries is not true here in Mexico.
 There are no sheriff sales, house auctions or deeply discounted properties.
 Prices are usually full retail.
-Don’t expect to come to Playa and try to turn a property or buy low and sell high.
+Don’t expect to come to Playa and try to flip a property or buy low and sell high.
 Only occasionally will you find an owner who is moving out of Mexico and willing to sell at a little lower price in order to move things along.
 If you see a house or condo offered with a “new lower price” often it was just not priced correctly in the first place.
 Note: all houses and older condos are sold as is.
-There are not home inspection guides and you need to work with a good realtor or take a person that knows local construction to evaluate the house and tell you if it is a good deal.
+There are not home inspection guides, and you need to work with a good realtor or take a person that knows local construction to evaluate the house and tell you if it is a good deal.
 You don’t want to inadvertently buy a fixer upper all the while thinking you bought a move in property.
+See our detailed article for more about fixer uppers in Mexico and why house flipping is so hard.

-We hope you have enjoyed reading over these 9 misconceptions of real estate in Playa Del Carmen.
+We hope you have enjoyed reading over these 9 misconceptions of Playa Del Carmen real estate.
 We hope you look around the site and see the other article on moving to Playa Del Carmen.

 Can you think of some other misconceptions of real estate in Playa Del Carmen?
 Let us know in the comments below.